firetrap/Moody/first-time-with-moody.md

 On the first time you start Moody you will be prompt to inside:

 - The Moodle URL
-- Your username
+- Your user name
 - Your password

 You can find your Moodle URL by getting into your Moodle website and copy the URL.
-The username and password should be provided to you from your Moodle administration.
+The user name and password should be provided to you from your Moodle administration.
 ![](http://i.imgur.com/NZhS3me.png)
 ![](http://i.imgur.com/eYDosMZ.png)

-**Warning:** In the login attempt if not all the fields are filled, or you don't have internet conection, or one of the fields is wrong you may expect an error message explainig what have caused the error.
+**Warning:** In the login attempt if not all the fields are filled, or you don't have Internet connection, or one of the fields is wrong you may expect an error message explaining what have caused the error.
 Here you can see the most common errors:
 ![](http://i.imgur.com/v4yYbKp.png)
 ![](http://i.imgur.com/UlJC1Ta.png)